 Your finished kitchari should be the consistency of a vegetable stew as opposed to a broth.
 If you need to add more water you always can (this is where I’ll actually add some broth).
 Taste test to see if it needs a bit more sea salt.
 Serve with fresh chopped cilantro on top, or blend together the cilantro chutney below and serve with a generous tablespoon of it.
 Either way, slow down and enjoy this incredibly comforting meal.

 Cilantro Chutney Recipe:

 1 tsp sea salt

-Directions: Blend ingredients in a Magic Bullet or blender until it’s like a paste.
-Use a dollop on top of your kitchari to add a zing to it.
+Directions: Blend ingredients in a blender or small food processor until it’s like a paste.
+Use a dollop on top of your kitchari.
 This can be stored in the fridge for up to one week.

 Why long grain white rice?

 If you’re using kitchari to cleanse, long grain white rice is used because the husk has been milled off to make the rice easier to digest.
-While brown rice may be used – and will actually supply more nutrients – the husk makes brown rice much harder to digest (and may irritate the intestinal wall and cause gas or belly pain).
 Also, long grain white rice has a lower glycemic index than short grain rice.
-Who knew?